mattischrome/console-blog/content/posts/the-negativity-casket/index.md

 ---
+category: Life Experiences
+date: 2024-01-12
+slug: the-negativity-casket

+tags: ["Twenty Four", "Writing", "Emotions", "Diary", "Life Experiences"]
 title: The Negativity Casket
-slug: the-negativity-casket
-category: Life Experiences
-tags:
-- Twenty Four
-- Writing
-- Emotions
-- Diary
-- Life Experiences
-pubDate: 2024-01-12
 ---
 One of the things that people tend to start around this time of year is a diary.
 They usually get filled for as long as your new year's resolutions last.